joeshenouda/joeshenouda.github.io/index.md

 about: true
 ---

-Hello, my name is Joe Shenouda and I am currently an undergraduate at Rutgers University majoring in Electrical and Computer Engineering with a strong an interest in signal processing and machine learning.
+Hello, my name is Joe Shenouda and I am currently an undergraduate at Rutgers University majoring in Electrical and Computer Engineering with a strong interest in signal processing and machine learning.

 In the past I've worked at [Lockheed Martin](https://www.lockheedmartin.com/en-us/index.html) and the [INSPIRE Labs](http://www.inspirelab.us/).
 I'm currently working with the Intelligence and Space Research team at [Los Alamos National Labs](https://www.lanl.gov/)